bpm-diag/DECMOL/README.md

 ```python
 python3 generalization.py pos_log.xes neg_log.xes k h
 ```
 where k is the order of the Markovian abstraction and h is the number of sublogs.
+Note that for computing the generalization ModelLearning.jar must be in the same folder.